astik-t/PBL/README.md

 - Models the log-odds of each class as a weighted sum of features
 - Fast, interpretable baseline
-- Coefficient plot shows which features push predictions toward each severity class
+- Coefficients can be inspected to understand feature influence per class

 #### SVM — Linear Kernel